What is Petite Sirloin (+ Learn How to Cook It Like a Pro)

 There are many different options when it comes to marinating petite sirloin.

-Not only will the seasoning help tenderize the beef but it will also bring out the maximum flavor in the steak.
+The seasoning will help tenderize the beef and bring out the maximum flavor in the steak.

-A popular option for delicious beef is to use a simple Worcestershire sauce, but there are also plenty of options if you’re feeling more adventurous, such as; grapefruit, mango,
+A popular option for delicious beef is to use a simple Worcestershire sauce, but if you’re feeling more adventurous, you can also try a grapefruit, mango, or miso marinade.

 This cowboy steak rub is also great for petite sirloin steak, especially if you’re looking for something a little bit sweet and a little bit spicy.